-Woods Hole Oceanographic Institution is currently searching for a temporary relief Third Assistant Engineer to join the Ship Operations Department.
-The assignment date range will be 2/5/2022 to 3/18/2022.
-This is a temporary, casual, non-exempt position, and is eligible for casual benefits.
+Woods Hole Oceanographic Institution is currently searching for a Lead Plant Mechanic or Mechanic to join the Facilities Department.
+This is a regular, full-time, non-exempt position, and is eligible for benefits.

 Education & Experience